devandhira/devandhira.github.io/_pages/about.md

-I'm Devandhira Wijaya Wangsa (but you can call me Devan).
+I'm Devandhira Wijaya Wangsa (you can call me Devan).

-I'm currently an undergraduate student in HKUST studying Mathematics.

-I'm also supervised by Prof. Ip, Ivan Chi Ho for my undergraduate research projects.
+I'm currently an undergraduate student in HKUST studying Mathematics; I'm also supervised by Prof. Ip, Ivan Chi Ho for my undergraduate research projects in studying the analytic properties of the Quantum Dilogarithm which has applications on Quantum Groups.

-A data-driven personal website
+My main interests are topics related to Complex Analysis; I'm currently interested in studying more about Several Complex Variables.

+Games I enjoy playing
 ======
-Like many other Jekyll-based GitHub Pages templates, Academic Pages makes you separate the website's content from its form.
-The content & metadata of your website are in structured markdown files, while various other files constitute the theme, specifying how to transform that content & metadata into HTML pages.
-You keep these various markdown (.md), YAML (.yml), HTML, and CSS files in a public GitHub repository.
-Each time you commit and push an update to the repository, the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.

-Many of the features of dynamic content management systems (like Wordpress) can be achieved in this fashion, using a fraction of the computational resources and with far less vulnerability to hacking and DDoSing.
-You can also modify the theme to your heart's content without touching the content of your site.
-If you get to a point where you've broken something in Jekyll/HTML/CSS beyond repair, your markdown files describing your talks, publications, etc. are safe.
-You can rollback the changes or even delete the repository and start over -- just be sure to save the markdown files!
-Finally, you can also write scripts that process the structured data on the site, such as [this one](https://github.com/academicpages/academicpages.github.io/blob/master/talkmap.ipynb) that analyzes metadata in pages about talks to display [a map of every location you've given a talk](https://academicpages.github.io/talkmap.html).
+I have loved playing games ever since my childhood and I still play games a lot up to this day, because of this, I think the games one enjoy playing can describe the personality of a person.
+In other words, your taste in games (and how you enjoy to play them) tells me what kind of person you are.
+So here are games that I sort by category in terms of how I enjoy them.

 Getting started
 ======